IBM/kubernetes-networking/README.md

 # Kubernetes Networking

-In this Kubernetes Networking workshop, you will deploy the Guestbook application from https://github.com/IBM/guestbook.git and apply different service types and networking policies to controll access to the cluster and application.
+In this Kubernetes Networking workshop, you will deploy a `helloworld` application from `https://github.com/remkohdev/helloworld` and apply different service types and networking policies to controll access to the cluster and application.

 # Labs